Adaptive advantage in entanglement-assisted communications

-For protocols based on an EA bit, we used the NPA hierarchy to obtain an upper-bound on $\mathcal{F}$, both in the non-adaptive and adaptive cases.
+For protocols based on an EA bit, we used the NPA hierarchy to obtain an upper-bound on $\mathcal{F}$, in both the non-adaptive and adaptive cases.
 In both cases, we were able to find explicit strategies that match the upper-bounds.
 We find the tights bounds $\mathcal{F}\leq \sqrt{5}$ and $\mathcal{F}\leq \frac{9}{4}$, respectively, matching the bounds for qubit correlations for projective and general measurements.
-This shows that a non-adaptive protocol using one EA bit cannot simulate a general qubit protocol.
+This shows that non-adaptive EA bit protocols cannot simulate a general qubit protocol.

-In \cite{Pawlowski2010, Tavakoli2021}, it was shown that there exists protocols in which a non-adaptive EA bit outperforms an unassisted qubit.
-Combined with the above, we therefore conclude that an EA bit is a strictly stronger resource than a qubit in the prepare-and-measure scenario.
+Combined with the result that some non-adaptive EA bits cannot be simulated by qubit protocols \cite{Pawlowski2010, Tavakoli2021}, we conclude that an EA bit is a strictly stronger resource.
 We also conclude that there is no strict ordering between a non-adaptive EA bit and an unassisted qubit.
+Note that when Bob only has one input, all singlet-assisted bit correlations can be classically simulated with two bits \cite{Frenkel_2022}.

-\textit{Scenarios with quantum communication.} The option of Bob to adapt to Alice's message naturally also extends to communication scenarios in which the message itself is a quantum state.
+\textit{Scenarios with quantum communication.} The option of Bob to adapt to Alice's message naturally also extends to scenarios where the message itself is a quantum state.
 For general adaptive EA quantum communication \cite{Tavakoli2021, Pauwels2021}, the correlations $p(b|x,y)$ take the form